(This page revised August 3, 2016)

 |pen holder||See holder.|

 1 A highly skilled user of pens, usually one who is expert at ornamented handwriting styles such as Spencerian or Zanerian.
 2 When capitalized (Penman), the Penman Company, located in Chicago, Illinois; a division of the United Advertising Company, also located in Chicago.
 In business c.
 1935-1943, Penman was a jobber of third-tier pens manufactured for it by the Starr Pen Company, selling them by mail order.
 Shown below is typical prewar Penman button filler.
 In 1942, in response to an acute wartime shortage of fountain pens, the company stopped selling pens at retail; thereafter it wholesaled to jobbers all of its own stock and whatever other pens it could purchase until Starr’s supply of pens ran out in early 1943.
 At that point, Penman turned over to Starr all the orders it had remaining.
 3 When capitalized (Penman), Parker’s trademarked name for its line of highly saturated premium inks formulated and made by Dokumental in Germany and introduced in 1993.
-Penman inks contained metallic dyes to create their brilliant colors, and they were notorious for staining and clogging.
+Penman inks used dyes containing metallic salts to create their brilliant colors, and they were notorious for staining and clogging.
 Parker withdrew the line in 2001.

 1 A model name used by David Kahn, Inc., for a 1950s lever-filling Wearever “dollar pen” that had a tipped, unplated steel nib decorated by a narrow gold-plated bar of steel resembling an overfeed (U.S. Patent No D158,973).
 The cap, made of plastic, was fitted with an aluminum overlay; and the feed was clear injection-molded plastic.
 Virtually ubiquitous at the time, the $1.95 Pennant (shown below) was produced in greater quantity than any other Wearever model.
 See also Kahn.
 2 The magazine of the Pen Collectors of America.